pierre-auguste/system-of-units-blender-assets/README.md

 <hr>

-This is the Blender depot.
+This is the System of Units' Blender depot.
 For more information visit :
 * https://github.com/pierre-auguste/system-of-units
 * https://system-of-units.com